AgileVentures/av-static-website/source/blog_articles/2016-11-08-discombobulated.html.markdown

 We listed out some short term options for improvement:

 * more documentation on current state of system
-* build instructions on starting hangout on air into existing interface
+* build instructions on starting "hangout on air" into existing interface
 * allow manual setting of youtube link

 and some longer term options